dmorse/pscf/doc/user-man/compile-cmake.rst

 well together.
 If neither Homebrew or MacPorts is installed, we have a slight preference for Homebrew, which we find makes it slightly easier to install the dependencies required by PSCF.
-We have succeeded in building PSCF using both package managers on different machines that are running the latest version of Mac OS X (El Capitan, X 10.11) Instructions for both package managers are given separately below.
+We have succeeded in building PSCF using both of these package managers on machines that are running the latest version of Mac OS X (El Capitan, X 10.11), using different package managers on different machines.
+Instructions for both package managers are given separately below.

 **Installing dependencies via Homebrew**